rakurame96/rust-resources/README.md

 # Other Rust Resources
 The Rust community has created a wealth of high-quality and free resources online.

-Below resources referred from the [Google Comprehensive Rust course](https://github.com/google/comprehensive-rust/blob/main/src/other-resources.md)
+Below are resources referred from the [Google Comprehensive Rust course](https://github.com/google/comprehensive-rust/blob/main/src/other-resources.md)

 ## Official Documentation